davonte7/CDKConstructs/README.md

 # CDKConstructs
-Repository of Python CDK Constructs
+Repository of Python and Typescript CDK Constructs

+## Use
+- import Construct
+- instantiate Construct with the appropriate parameters (if applicable)